tbrlpld/wagtail-gatsby-blog-backend/README.md

 This data is packaged by the `dist.sh` script.
 This means the data is available on the host after the archive is extracted.

-Also, you need to define a `SECRET_KEY` that Django needs as a cryptography salt.
+The packing will include a locally available `.env` file.
+This file should be configured for production before generating the distribution package.
+This file may also be empty and be configured on the production host.
+It's only real purpose is to define the `SECRET_KEY` environment variable in production that Django needs as a cryptography salt.
+Other settings set typically through environment variables that are not sensitive are set in the `docker-compose.yml`.

 ## Simulating the Production Setup